Beginning in 2017, NYC Ferry will provide a new, affordable way to travel between waterfront communities throughout New York City.

 When the NYC Ferry is fully operational in 2018, the six routes will carry an estimated 4.6 million trips per year.
 Building on several years of ferry planning and operations experience, NYCEDC is leading the project by building new ferry landings, renovating existing ferry landings, and managing the contract with Hornblower, the operator providing service on behalf of the City.

 NYC Ferry will be launched in two phases.
-The Astoria, South Brooklyn, and Rockaway routes will begin operation in 2017, and the Soundview and Lower East Side routes in 2018.
+The Astoria, South Brooklyn, and Rockaway routes began operation in 2017, and the Soundview and Lower East Side routes in 2018.
 For more information about each route, please visit ferry.nyc or follow the links below.

 NYCEDC is working diligently to implement the NYC Ferry, first unveiled by Mayor de Blasio in his 2015 State of the City address.
 We have already made progress in several key areas, and have identified the remaining milestones required to execute the plan on schedule.